 On Mother’s Day weekend, bring your mama to Papa!
-"Come to Papa" on SiriusXM, "Boom!", Netflix, The Tonight ShowApril 7-9special event
+"Come to Papa" on SiriusXM, Epix, "Boom!", Netflix, The Tonight ShowMay 11-13

 Tom’s a master of observational comedy, laying out his side of the story with a mix of exasperation and amusement.
 Respected by people throughout the entertainment industry – everyone from Jerry Seinfeld to Rob Zombie is a fan – he has landed gigs as an actor and a game show host.
-(You can see him right now on Fox’s “Boom!”)
-He’s also in charge of “Come to Papa,” a podcast and radio program that features top-notch comedic and celebrity guests.
+He’s also in charge of “Come to Papa,” a podcast that features top-notch comedic and celebrity guests.
 On Mother’s Day weekend, bring your mama to Papa!

 With more than 20 years as a stand-up comedian, Tom Papa has found success in film, television and radio as well as on the live stage.
 Tom’s second hour stand-up special, “Tom Papa: Freaked Out,” directed by Rob Zombie and named one of the 10 Best Comedy Albums of 2013 by Laughspin.com, is available as a download and on Netflix.
 Tom’s first hour special, “Tom Papa Live in New York City,” premiered on Comedy Central in January of 2012 and is available as a download or on Netflix.